 “Freckles are commonly seen in youth and are spot-like, flat pigmented speckles where the pigmented cells of the skin called melanocytes become active in response to ultraviolet sunlight,” says Dr. Peter Schmid, a board-certified plastic surgeon.
 “Freckles typically develop in individuals with very fair skin types.”

-If you don’t like the look of your freckles, you can help reduce your chances of getting them in the first place by wearing broad-spectrum SPF 30 or higher every day and reapplying at least every two hours, even when it’s overcast.
+If you don’t like the look of your freckles, you can reduce your chances of getting them in the first place by wearing broad-spectrum SPF 30 or higher every day and reapplying at least every two hours, even when it’s overcast.
 We recommend the La Roche-Posay Anthelios UV Correct Face Sunscreen SPF 70 With Niacinamide, which protects against UV rays and can help lighten current signs of sun damage.
+We also love the CeraVe Hydrating Mineral Sunscreen, a lightweight formula infused with hydrating ceramides that holds an SPF 50 and is accepted by the National Eczema Association.
 For added protection, wear protective clothing, seek shade and avoid peak sun hours — between 10 a.m. and 2 p.m. — when the rays are strongest.

 What Is a Birthmark?

 True to their name, birthmarks are exactly what they sound like: marks on your skin from birth (or soon after birth).
 They come in all different shapes, sizes and colors, and they can crop up anywhere on the skin.
 Some may be so small and flesh-colored that you won’t notice them without a magnifying lens, while others are bigger and darker in appearance.
 Some stay on the skin permanently, while others may disappear over time.